 • Work will get underway to create a new accessible path, new landscaping and wider steps in East Princes Street Gardens.

-• Gardens entrance to the Scottish National Gallery is now temporarily closed until spring 2019.
+• Gardens entrance to the Scottish National Gallery is now temporarily closed until August 2019.

-• The Scottish Cafe & Restaurant and main Gallery shop are now temporarily closed until spring 2019.
+• The Scottish Cafe & Restaurant and main Gallery shop are now temporarily closed until August 2019.

 • Galleries to officially join the City of Edinburgh Council’s community toilet scheme as an accessible toilet on the Mound precinct will be removed.